by Renee Lindstrom, founder, Inside Awareness Center for Integrative Somatic Learning

 Somatic Body Mindfulness is a series of guided movement patterns based upon the Feldenkraisยฎ Method of Somatic Education through the perspective of Renee Lindstrom, GCFP ’07 .
 Renee has been teaching Lifestyle Models in the community since the mid-nineties, which has expanded her perspective, clarity and understanding of learning and aging.

-These Somatic Body Mindfulness audio videos will align body, mind and emotions, calming the nervous system and increasing inner peace.
-With an increase in the felt sense of inner quiet, there is an increase in clarity in the felt sense movement patterns in the shifting body parts as they transition postures.
-This mindful connection to the movement and physical response in transition increases the conscious awareness and organically integrates the pattern into movement behaviours.
+These Somatic Body Mindfulness audio videos will align body, mind and emotions.
+These patterns will calm the nervous system and increase inner peace.
+With an increase in the felt sense of inner quiet, there is an increase of clarity in the felt sense movement patterns in the shifting body parts as they transition postures.
+This mindful connection to the movement and physical response in transition increases conscious awareness and organically integrates the pattern into movement behaviours.ย ย

 Somatic Body Mindful guided patterns reduce tension, stress, anxiety, fear, frustration and anger and increase inner calm, peace and relaxation.
 SBM guided patterns support an increase in the range of motion and can reduce constraints that restrict movement.